 - Add chicken stock and cooked cauliflower, coconut milk, lemon juice and cilantro leaves to your curry mixture.

-- Turn off stove heat and puree mixture using immersion blender or in batches in blender. ***
+- Turn off stove heat and puree mixture using an immersion blender or in batches in a blender. ***

 - Add chicken to curry and taste for salt or add more cayenne if you are a heat seeker.

 - Serve over rice, steamed, sautÃ©ed or fried veggies or on its own.
 Garnish with cilantro leaves.